Dock

 required.
 In projects like these we will install large high pressure,

-high CFM compressors to feed multiple lengths of 1/2 inch or 3/4 inch
+high CFM compressors to feed multiple lengths of 1/2 inch or 3/4

-lines of diffuser bubbler hose.
+multiple lines of diffuser bubbler hose.

 Regardless of the system you choose it is wise to control the operation